Is an EPO health insurance plan a good choice for you? Learn about EPO insurance coverage.

-The EPO won’t help pay for any services received out-of-network.
+The EPO won’t help pay for any services received out of network.
 The exception to this is emergencies or urgent care situations, when the EPO may help pay for services even if you are treated at an out-of-network facility.
-You may be able to get coverage at out-of-network providers outside of emergency situations if you contact your EPO for preapproval first.
+You may be able to get coverage at out-of-network providers outside of emergencies if you contact your EPO for preapproval first.

 With an EPO insurance plan, you’re only covered for the care you receive at in-network providers, except in emergencies or if you get preapproval from your insurance plan.